PinguwuNoot/personal-library/README.md

   * \# of Pages
   * Rating /10
   * Whether book has been read
-* Create custom lists of books
-* Sort and filter library

 I came up with the idea for this project because I have a list of books that I read myself, but I am organizing them all in a note-taking app which isn't the most ideal place.
 There doesn't seem to be a great deal of applications like this already, so I thought it would be a fun idea to try.

 ## User Stories